 In 1638, father of Shivaji (founder of Shivaji Dynasty) and the Maratha chief- Shahaji Bhosle, captured Bangalore.
 During his rule, his elder son was killed and Shivaji pledged to take revenge from his rivals.

+In 1686, Vyankoji Bhosle (son of Shahaji) was defeated by the Mughals.
+After a few years of rule the kingdom was given on lease to Haider Ali, commander-in-chief of Kingdom of Mysore.
 After his death, Tipu Sultan, his son, took charge of the economic growth of Bangalore.
 In the year 1799 and the fourth Anglo-Mysore War, the British killed Tipu Sultan.

 Post Independence Era of Bangalore

 Post Independence, large scale developments were witnessed in the city.

 The Vidhana Soudha was built in 1954, which is the seat of the state legislature of Karnataka today.

 Even after independence, Bangalore was a part of the MysoreState, and in 1973, it was renamed as Karnataka.